 The cost of the tradesperson's call-out and labour charges, parts and materials will all be covered up to the limit stated in your policy.

-John Lewis Finance and John Lewis Insurance is a trading name of John Lewis plc.
+John Lewis Finance and John Lewis Insurance are trading names of John Lewis plc.
 Registered office: 171 Victoria Street, London SW1E 5NN.
-Registered in England (Registered Company Number 233462).
-Calls may be recorded and monitored.
+Registered in England and Wales (Registered Company Number 233462).

 John Lewis plc is an appointed representative (Financial Conduct Authority no. 416011) of Royal & Sun Alliance Insurance plc.
 John Lewis Home Insurance is underwritten by Royal & Sun Alliance Insurance plc (No. 93792).
 Registered in England and Wales at St. Mark's Court, Chart Way, Horsham, West Sussex, RH12 1XL.
 Authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority (Financial Services Register No. 202323).

 John Lewis plc is an appointed representative (Financial Conduct Authority no. 416011) of Covea Insurance plc which is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority (registration no. 202277).
 John Lewis Specialist Home Insurance is underwritten by Covea Insurance plc.
 Registered Office: Norman Place, Reading, Berkshire RG1 8DA.
 Registered in England and Wales (registration no. 613259).

 We are currently experiencing a high volume of calls and are unable to provide quotes or complete sales over the phone at this time.
 You can still get a quote and purchase a policy online.
 We apologise for any inconvenience.